Progressive Web Apps have changed the app landscape

 5. New features are being added all the time

 There are more benefits to attain from adding PWA functionality to your website, speed and performance improvements and importantly enhanced functionality beyond current website capabilities.
-Google is actively working on this tech and an increasingly higher number of businesses are adopting this concept to make their mobile experiences more dynamic for their customers as part of their overall marketing mix.
+Google is actively working on this tech and an increasingly higher number of businesses are adopting this concept to make their mobile experiences more dynamic for its customers as part of their overall marketing mix.
 Unlike apps, PWA’s will automatically be updated, showing the latest version, without the need for manual updates or costly upgrades.

 Can I use this now?